Robo-Arena-Team-2-Uni-Tuebingen/Roboarena-Team-2/README.md

 - this is a bit of a codesmell, but was done in case the function is later expanded to include all 8 context tiles
 - the function then compares which of the tiles in the context is a tile of the same type
 - based on that information, the appropriate tile is cut out from the big tile (which is the current texture) and assigned as the new texture of the tile
-- if the tile does not confirm to the transition,
+- if the tile does not match to a transition in the big tile, the standard tile is chosen
 - this poses a bit of a limitation in a map design aspect as it currently requires all patches (save for patches without transitions) to be at least 2x2 (with some more limitations)

 Example: